Advanced Photo Processes: Computational Photography

 Including faculty, schedule, credits, CRN and location.

 Course Format: Studio

 Permission Required: No

 This course invites students at every level of photographic experience (both traditional lens-based media and digital techniques) to a hands-on exploratorium.
 Students explore creating and developing new ways of seeing (as well as re-purposing existing ways of seeing) through the emerging framework of computational photography, pulling from optics, computer vision, programming, and their largely unexplored creative potentials.
-An introduction to general theories of computation and their practical application is examined through individual and collaborative projects throughout the term in a hands-on combination of science, technology, and artistic production.
-Students aree expected to actively engage the theory and practice of creating their own modes of expression by constructing camera/capture devices in an open experimental context, exploring concepts ranging from fractals to light fields.
+An introduction to general theories of computation and their practical application is examined through individual and collaborative projects in a hands-on combination of science, technology, and artistic production.
+Students are expected to actively engage the theory and practice of creating their own modes of expression by constructing camera/capture devices in an open experimental context, exploring concepts ranging from fractals to light fields.
 Students with a desire to create works that cannot be realized through traditional means are encouraged to challenge existing modes of photographic expression.

 Course Open to: Degree Students with Restrictions

 Open to: Bachelors degree in Photography majors; others by permission of Photography program.

 Open to Design and Technology students.

 Open to Integrated Design Curriculum students.

 Open to Illustration students.